Several changes to superannuation were announced in the October 2020 Federal Budget, when the government unveiled its Your Future, Your Super package.

 Another part of the 2021 super reforms includes a requirement for super fund administrators to provide more details about their investment decisions and how they were in the best financial interests of members.

-This means that prior to Annual Members’ Meetings, super fund trustees will be required to provide key information about how they manage and spend money.
+This means that prior to Annual Members’ Meetings, super fund trustees would be required to provide key information about how they manage and invest money.

 4. Naming and shaming super fund underperformance

-In addition to increased transparency requirements, superannuation products will face an annual performance test under the government’s reforms, the results of which will be made public on a government website.
-Funds that fail two tests consecutively will be blocked from accepting new members.
+In addition to increased transparency requirements, superannuation products now face an annual performance test under the government’s reforms, the results of which are public on the government’s new YourSuper tool.
+Funds that fail two tests consecutively would be blocked from accepting new members.

-The move is designed to bolster the obligation that super fund trustees act in the best interest of their members, requiring funds to disclose how they are spending members’ money.
+The move is designed to bolster the obligation super fund trustees have to act in the best interests of their members, requiring funds to disclose how they are spending members’ money.

-The government’s online portal will rank MySuper products by fees and investment returns, and also show consumers where their current super account sits.
+The government’s YourSuper tool, launched on 1 July on the Australian Taxation Office’s website, ranks MySuper products by fees and investment returns, and also shows consumers where their current super account sits.
 People will be prompted to consolidate their super if they have more than one account.
+From September, the tool is also set to explicitly label low-quality funds as “underperforming”.

 Key takeaway for consumers when it comes to super in 2021

-While there are several changes here for super fund members to absorb, Mr Mickenbecker says there’s one key point for consumers to remember.
+While there are several changes here for super fund members to absorb, Mr Mickenbecker said there was one key point for consumers to remember.

 “The key takeaway is that, in spite of and in addition to any of these reforms, consumers have to take responsibility for choosing a fund that works for them,” he said.